couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 ## Refresh the generated documentation

-Some of the reference documentation is generated from Javadoc.
+Some reference documentation is generated from Javadoc.
 Run this command to regenerate the docs:

     mvn clean test-compile exec:java